burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 We have defined **3 genomic interval pools from expressed genes**.
 We have sorted the genes w.r.t. their TPM values in descending order.

-1. **Top5**: We considered the top 5th percentile of the genes in expressed genes interval pools.
+1. **Top5**: We considered the top 5th percentile of the genes in expressed genes interval pool.
-2. **Top10**: We considered the top 10th percentile of the genes in expressed genes interval pools.
+2. **Top10**: We considered the top 10th percentile of the genes in expressed genes interval pool.
-3. **Top20**: We considered the top 20th percentile of the genes in expressed genes interval pools.
+3. **Top20**: We considered the top 20th percentile of the genes in expressed genes interval pool.

 As a result, we have 5 interval pools at total, 2 of them from non-expressed genes and 3 of them from expressed genes.

-**Note: **
+**Note:**
 GM12878 and K562 RNA-seq data have two biological replicates.
 We have considered the lowest and highest TPM values across replicates for defining the expressed and non-expressed genes, respectively.